brucehajdu/fastapi-lambda-case-study/README.md

 ### Deploy Terraform

-To deploy the infrastructure using Terraform, follow these steps:
+To deploy the infrastructure using Terraform, or in case of issues with the automated deployment script, follow these steps:

 ```sh
 # Deploy the bootstrapping code for the remote state